AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Seat Belt Laws

-Anyone older than 8 is required to wear a seat belt in Arizona, no matter what seat they’re in.
-Arizona operates under secondary seat belt law,6 which means an officer can only issue a ticket for not wearing a seat belt when there is another citable traffic infraction.
+Anyone under the age of 16 is required to wear a seat belt in Arizona, no matter what seat they’re in.
+Arizona operates under secondary seat belt law,7 which means an officer can only issue a ticket for not wearing a seat belt when there is another citable traffic infraction.

 Distracted Driving Laws